Everybody Loves Robot Monster

 One Hell of a Movie

 What makes people think that Robot Monster is a bad film is that Ro-Man is a gorilla with a diving helmet on.
 Otherwise, the film would be long forgotten as most films of that time are.
-But the great thing this aspect of the film is that the filmmakers are completely in on the joke.
+But the great thing about this aspect of the film is that the filmmakers are completely in on the joke.
 And really, is Ro-Man any more ridiculous than Gort from The Day the Earth Stood Still — much less Robby the Robot in Forbidden Planet?

 Just how Ro-Man came to be was explained by Phil Tucker in an interview in the largely repellent The Fifty Worst Films of All Time: